microsoft/vscode-docs/release-notes/latest.md

 November was a big release for us (adding extensibility support and moving to Open Source) and we appreciate all the support we received leading up to and during the Connect(); event.
 We've kept busy in December and we hope you like this release.

-These release notes only capture whats new in the core of Visual Studio Code.
-Do not forget to checkout the [marketplace](https://marketplace.visualstudio.com/#VSCode) for extensions.
+These release notes only capture what's new in the core of Visual Studio Code.
+Do not forget to check out the [marketplace](https://marketplace.visualstudio.com/#VSCode) for new extensions.

 ## Thanks